 California has long held and implemented its authority under state and federal law to reduce emissions from motor vehicles.
-The federal Clean Air Act provides California an exemption from federal preemption of state motor vehicle emission standards.1 CARB has been granted both broad and extensive authority under the California Health and Safety Code (HSC) to develop and implement these standards to attain and maintain ambient air quality standards.2 CARB is also mandated to "adopt rules and regulations... to achieve the maximum technologically feasible and cost-effective greenhouse gas emission reductions from sources", and to "ensure that statewide greenhouse gas emissions are reduced to at least 40 percent below the statewide greenhouse gas emissions limit no later than December 31, 2030."
-With this authority, CARB has adopted, and is proposing to aggressively strengthen, the Zero Emission Vehicle (ZEV) Regulation.
+The federal Clean Air Act provides California an exemption from federal preemption of state motor vehicle emission standards.
+[1] CARB has been granted both broad and extensive authority under the California Health and Safety Code (HSC) to develop and implement these standards to attain and maintain ambient air quality standards.
+[2] CARB is also mandated to "adopt rules and regulations... to achieve the maximum technologically feasible and cost-effective greenhouse gas emission reductions from sources", and to "ensure that statewide greenhouse gas emissions are reduced to at least 40 percent below the statewide greenhouse gas emissions limit no later than December 31, 2030."
+[3] With this authority, CARB has recently adopted the Advanced Clean Cars II regulations, which include requirements for 100 percent of new light-duty vehicle sales to be ZEVs (including battery-electric, fuel cell electric, and plug-in hybrid-electric vehicles) by 2035.
 As such, electric vehicle charging infrastructure is essential to enable ZEV utilization.